 The Contemporary art Society of Victoria Inc. (CAS Inc.) is an incorporated non-profit art society, run by a committee of practicing visual artists (all volunteers) supporting the societies aim of promoting contemporary Australian art & artists, with affordable exhibitions.
 We support both established and emerging artists.
 CAS is endorsed as a deductible gift recipient (DGR) by the Australian Tax Office, and is included on the Register of Cultural Organisations (ROCO).

 How long is The Australian National Brooch Show on for?

 This year The Australian National Brooch Show will be on at 2 venues: First venue: Fitzroy, Melbourne, Second venue: Eltham, Melbourne.
 The exhibition will be on public display for over five and a half months.

-The venue will be the Fitzroy Library, (wall display cases) at 128 Moor Street, Fitzroy (Melway ref: 2C B9).
-The show will be open to the public for about two months, from the 6 July to the 31 August 2018 The Fitzroy Library Hours are: Monday: 10am - 6pm.
+The First venue will be the Fitzroy Library, (wall display cases) at 128 Moor Street, Fitzroy (Melway ref: 2C B9).
+The show will be open to the public for about two months, from the 6 July to the 31 August 2018.
+The Fitzroy Library Hours are: Monday: 10am - 6pm.
 Tuesday / Wednesday / Thursday: 10am – 8pm.
 Friday: 10am – 6pm Saturday: 10am – 4pm and Sunday: 2pm – 5pm.

 Note: Library hours are subject to change